-He spent over two years at Google, working with SMBs and high-potential clients to grow their business and maximize their reach online.
+He was previously the Director of Growth at Spire, and spent over two years at Google, working with SMBs and high-potential clients to grow their business and maximize their reach online.
 While there, he was consistently in the top 5% of North American performers.

-So what’s the secret sauce to combine with those two ingredients?
-How to best whip up a digital marketing recipe that would earn accolades and attention?
+What Kevin needed was a unique way to combine those two tactics and whip up a digital strategy that would earn accolades and attention.

 The Mailshake Appeal

-Before taking a closer look at how Kevin uses it for specific tasks, I asked him what it was about Mailshake that most appealed to him at first.
+Before taking a closer look at how Kevin uses Mailshake for specific tasks, I asked him what it was about the tool that most appealed to him at first.